-If it snows in St. Anton, it usually dumps several feet of snow.
-Therefore, snow removal is a big issue here.
-Residents of all ages use “snow blowers” to clear their pathways and to quickly remove snow from their driveways.
-Just as this older gentleman who was born in 1927 and who also happens to be Rosanna’s grandfather.
+If it snows in St. Anton, it really snows.
+Moving the masses of snow out of the way is therefore no mean feat.
+After a fresh dump, residents of all ages use snow blowers to clear their pathways and quickly remove snow from their driveways.
+The video below shows Rosanna's grandfather, who was born in 1927, clearing the snow outside his house.

-Rosanna takes us to what is probably the smallest ski shop of Arlberg Area, SkiWest, owned and operated by her father.
-Precision ski tuning in the quaint ski cellar is his passion and he offers a special type of mountain expertise and a fine selection of the Tirol Shop Collection.
-If you’re looking for the right gear, apparel, or accessories, St. Anton am Arlberg has it—the pedestrianised main street is lined with half a dozen sporting goods stores, such as Alber Sport, Intersport Arlberg, Sporthaus Jennewein, and Skisport Fauner.
+Rosanna takes us to what is probably the smallest ski shop in the whole of the Arlberg area, SkiWest, owned and operated by her father.
+Precision ski tuning in the cellar is his passion and he offers a special type of mountain expertise and a fine selection of the Tirol Shop collection for guests keen to take a little piece of Tirol home with them.
+When it comes to sports shops, visitors to St. Anton will find a huge selection.
+On the pedestrianised main street alone there are half a dozen sporting goods stores, including Alber Sport, Intersport Arlberg, Sporthaus Jennewein and Skisport Fauner.

 Rosanna’s father is an expert at precision ski tuning.

 Pretty much everything in St. Anton Village is a snowball’s throw from the slopes, the village centre and the railway station.
 We walk to the strikingly contemporary base of the Galzigbahn, a state-of-the-art cable car that takes skiers to the top of 2,184-metre Galzig mountain.
 In 2006 the original cable car, built in 1937, was torn day to make way for a new jumbo gondola with a revolutionary ferris wheel design.